lemonase/youtube-meme-api/README.md

 ### Aggregate Endpoints

+- `/api/v1/all/videos` - Gets all videos
-- `/api/v1/playlist/all` - Gets all playlists
+- `/api/v1/all/playlists` - Gets all playlists
-- `/api/v1/channel/all` - Gets all channels
+- `/api/v1/all/channels` - Gets all channels